mag-and-krotons/GAT/README.md

 .\.venv\Scripts\Activate.ps1
 ```

-If PowerShell blocks scripts, you may need to adjust the execution policy or use `cmd.exe` and `.\.venv\Scriptsctivate.bat`.
+If PowerShell blocks scripts, you may need to adjust the execution policy or use `cmd.exe` and `.\.venv\Scripts\activate.bat`.

 ---